Email Encryption 101: Protocols & How They Work in Secure Email Sending

 OpenPGP

-OpenPGP encryption is based on a set of private and public keys, similar to S/MIME.
-The encryption program, let’s say PGP, also features a digital signature.
-The difference is that PGP uses symmetric encryption, which means that one and the same key is used to encrypt and decrypt a message.
-However, this session key is encrypted with the recipient’s public key.
+OpenPGP encryption features digital signatures and relies on a set of private and public keys, similar to S/MIME.
+But, unlike S/MIME, PGP uses a combination of symmetric and asymmetric encryption.
+Symmetric encryption, where the same key is used to both encrypt and decrypt a message, is employed for the actual data.
+However, this symmetric key (session key) is then encrypted with the recipient’s public key using asymmetric encryption.

 This is an image showing an illustration of PGP encryption